Aesir-Automation/SnoogensArenaWindwalkerMonk/README.md

 **Mitigation**
 **Auto Diffuse Magic on Big DMG Spell:** - Casts Diffuse Magic when a big damage spell like Chaos Bolt, Convoke etc is about to hit you.
 **Auto Diffuse Magic on Big Debuff Combo:** - Casts Diffuse Magic when a Warlock or Shadow Priest are trying to melt you down with their DoTs and CDs.
 **Auto Diffuse Magic on Combustion:** - Casts Diffuse Magic when a Mage has popped Combustion and is about to nuke you down.
+Includes a slider if you only want this to happen at a certain HP%.
 **Auto Diffuse Magic on Karma:** - Casts Diffuse Magic when a Monk has popped Touch of Karma on you to dispel it.
+Includes a slider if you only want this to happen at a certain HP%.
+**Auto Diffuse Magic on Karma:** - Casts Diffuse Magic when a Priest has popped Mindgames on you to dispel it.
+Includes a slider if you only want this to happen at a certain HP%.
 **Auto Dampen Harm on Big DMG Buff:** - Casts Dampen Harm when a big damage buff has been popped like Avatar, Shadow Dance etc and they are about to smack you.
 **Auto Fortifying Brew @ HP%** - Uses Fortifying Brew automatically at the set and below Health percentage.
 **Auto Touch of Karma @ HP%** - Uses Touch of Karma automatically at the set and below Health percentage.